fazi9228/content_generator_1/translation_prompt.md

 **Why it's bad:** Unnecessarily expands "USD/VND" into full words when the abbreviation is standard in Vietnamese financial contexts.
 A better translation would keep "tỷ giá USD/VND" which is more concise and consistent with industry usage.

-### Good Examples for Hindi
+### Good Examples for Portuguese (Brazil)

-#### Good Example 1 (Hindi - Financial Content):
+#### Good Example 1 (Portuguese Brazil - Financial Content):
 **Original:**
-"The NIFTY 50 index closed at 22,055 points yesterday, showing a 2% increase compared to last week."
+"The S&P 500 index closed at 4,500 points, showing a 3% increase compared to last week."

 **Natural Translation:**
-"NIFTY 50 इंडेक्स कल 22,055 अंकों पर बंद हुआ, जो पिछले हफ्ते की तुलना में 2% की वृद्धि दर्शाता है।"
+"O índice S&P 500 fechou em 4.500 pontos, apresentando um aumento de 3% em relação à semana passada."

-**Why it's good:** Keeps the financial term "NIFTY 50" and numerical values in their original form.
-Uses natural Hindi phrasing while maintaining technical accuracy.
+**Why it's good:** Keeps the financial term "S&P 500" as is.
+Uses natural Brazilian Portuguese financial terminology and correct decimal separator (period instead of comma for thousands).

-#### Bad Example 1 (Hindi - Unnecessarily Complex):
+#### Good Example 2 (Portuguese Brazil - Trading Content):
 **Original:**
-"Technical analysis shows resistance at the 22,500 level for the Nifty index."
+"Set up a stop loss to protect your positions against market volatility."

-**Overly Complex Translation:**
+**Natural Translation:**
-"तकनीकी विश्लेषण दर्शाता है कि निफ्टी सूचकांक के लिए प्रतिरोध स्तर बाईस हज़ार पाँच सौ अंक पर है।"

-**Why it's bad:** Unnecessarily translates "Nifty" to "निफ्टी" and writes out the number in words rather than keeping the more readable numerals.
-The translation is technically correct but less readable than using the established terms.

-### Good Examples for Korean
+"Configure um stop loss para proteger suas posições contra a volatilidade do mercado."

+**Why it's good:** Preserves the financial term "stop loss" which is commonly used in Brazilian trading contexts rather than translating it.
+Uses natural Brazilian Portuguese phrasing for the rest of the sentence.

-#### Good Example 1 (Korean - Market Analysis):
+#### Bad Example 1 (Portuguese Brazil - Overly Translated):
 **Original:**
-"EUR/USD fell 0.5% after the Federal Reserve announced rate hikes."
+"The bullish trend in commodities continued this quarter."

+**Overly Translated:**
+"A tendência de alta nos produtos básicos continuou neste trimestre."

+**Why it's bad:** While technically correct, the translation "produtos básicos" for "commodities" is less common in Brazilian financial contexts than simply using "commodities."
+Brazilian traders and investors would typically use "mercado de commodities" instead.

+#### Bad Example 2 (Portuguese Brazil - European Portuguese):
+**Original:**
+"Download our mobile app to monitor your investments."

+**European Portuguese Translation:**
+"Descarregue a nossa aplicação móvel para monitorizar os seus investimentos."

+**Why it's bad:** Uses European Portuguese terms like "descarregue" and "aplicação" instead of the Brazilian terms "baixe" and "aplicativo/app" which would be more natural for a Brazilian audience.

+### Good Examples for Italian

+#### Good Example 1 (Italian - Financial Content):
+**Original:**
+"The FTSE MIB index closed at 27,500 points, showing a 2.5% increase from last week."

 **Natural Translation:**
-"연방준비제도(Fed)에서 금리 인상을 발표한 후 EUR/USD가 0.5% 하락했습니다."

-**Why it's good:** Keeps the currency pair "EUR/USD" in its original form.
-Includes a helpful Korean name for the Federal Reserve while keeping the common abbreviation "Fed" in parentheses.
-Uses formal business style with 습니다 ending.
+"L'indice FTSE MIB ha chiuso a 27.500 punti, registrando un aumento del 2,5% rispetto alla settimana scorsa."

+**Why it's good:** Keeps the financial term "FTSE MIB" unchanged.
+Uses natural Italian financial terminology and correct decimal and thousands separators (period for thousands, comma for decimals - opposite of English).

-#### Bad Example 1 (Korean - Overly Translated):
+#### Good Example 2 (Italian - Trading Content):
 **Original:**
-"Bitcoin (BTC) reached $60,000, breaking the previous resistance level."
+"Our platform offers commission-free trading for major forex pairs."

+**Natural Translation:**
+"La nostra piattaforma offre trading senza commissioni per le principali coppie forex."

+**Why it's good:** Preserves the English terms "trading" and "forex" which are commonly used in Italian financial contexts.
+Uses natural Italian phrasing for the rest of the sentence.

+#### Bad Example 1 (Italian - Overly Translated):
+**Original:**
+"The bearish trend in cryptocurrencies continued this month."

+**Overly Translated:**
+"La tendenza al ribasso nelle criptovalute è continuata questo mese."

+**Why it's bad:** While technically correct, in Italian financial contexts, it's common to use the English term "trend bearish" rather than "tendenza al ribasso" which sounds more formal and less natural to Italian traders.

+#### Bad Example 2 (Italian - Overly Formal):
+**Original:**
+"Check your account balance before placing an order."

-**Overly Translated Version:**
+**Overly Formal Translation:**
-"비트코인(비티씨)이 육만 달러에 도달하여 이전 저항 수준을 돌파했습니다."

-**Why it's bad:** Unnecessarily transliterates "BTC" to "비티씨" and converts the number to Korean number words.
-Financial audiences would prefer seeing "Bitcoin (BTC)" and "$60,000" in their original forms.
+"Si prega di verificare il saldo del Suo conto prima di effettuare un ordine."

+**Why it's bad:** The translation uses an impersonal construction "Si prega di" which is unnecessarily formal for a simple instruction.
+A more direct "Verifichi il saldo del Suo conto" would be more appropriate for business communication.

 ## Instructions